EBI-Metagenomics/EMG-docs/docs/npm-package.rst

 Data display
 --------------

-The following section list examples of how to load data analysis charts seen on the MGnify website.
+The following section lists examples of how to load data analysis charts seen on the MGnify website.

 QC chart
 --------